Page: 1 2

 6.2.2 This means that personal information can be:

 - processed for purposes other than those for which it was originally obtained. e.g. researchers can keep records of questionnaires and contacts so that the research can be re-visited at a later date or so that the information can be re-analysed in support of a research project looking at an associated area; and

 - held indefinitely, where appropriate and necessary for longitudinal and major projects subject to substantial funding and funding body arrangements.

 6.2.3 However remaining Data Protection Principles must be observed.
 This means therefore that:

 - Research subjects should be informed of any new data processing purposes, that the University is the Data Controller and any disclosures that may be made

-- Requirements for appropriate security of data must be observed, particularly those for the security of sensitive data
+- Requirements for appropriate security of data must be observed, particularly those for the security of special category personal data

 - Data may not be transferred to researchers outwith the European Economic Area (EEA) unless:

 o that country has adequate data privacy protections

 o the explicit consent of the subject(s) has been obtained; or